 Hayley’s Famous Cinnamon Rolls are famous for good reason.
 These warm, ooey, gooey, buttery brown sugar cinnamon rolls with cream cheese icing are literally the perfect cinnamon rolls.

 Cinnamon rolls are my Mom’s love language.
 Every single birthday, all she wants is a big ‘ol cinnamon roll all to herself.
-I consider her a cinnamon roll connoisseur and when she used the words — phenomenal and out-of-this world to desribe Hayley’s Famous Cinnamon Rolls, I knew we had winner.
+I consider her a cinnamon roll connoisseur and when she used the words — phenomenal and out-of-this-world to describe Hayley’s Famous Cinnamon Rolls, I knew we had a winner.
 These are seriously the BEST cinnamon rolls ever.
 I have tested and tested and tested again a lot of recipes and these famous cinnamon rolls take the top prize.

 This makes a LARGE batch of cinnamon rolls.
 Feel free to half the recipe if you want to make only 7-8 cinnamon rolls.

 What are the tips for making perfect homemade cinnamon rolls every single time?

 - Make sure your yeast is good and fresh.
 I store my bag of yeast, which I buy at Costco in bulk, in the freezer in a freezer bag.
 This ensures that it is always fresh and ready for baked goods.
 I have many stories of bad yeast that never activates even with warm water or milk and sugar.
 You can tell if your yeast is fresh by watching it start to activate and foam.
 You start to see bubbles and movement.
 Sugar is a big contributor to activating the yeast.
 I always throw some sugar into the yeast mixture as it proofs to help expedite the process.